 - Activate the Fork

-Tap it against a soft rubber activator or your knee.
+Tap it against a soft rubber activator or the palm of your hand.
 You’ll hear a clear hum—this is sound energy at 128 Hz. - Locate the Acupressure Point

-Common areas of the body include the shoulders, hips, lower back, or along the Bladder meridian for pets with chronic back pain.
-These specific acupoints correlate with nerves that influence pain modulation and blood flow. - Apply the Fork to the Skin
+Common areas for pets with chronic back pain include the shoulders, hips, lower back, or along the Bladder meridian.
+These specific acupoints correspond to nerves that modulate pain and regulate blood flow. - Apply the Fork to the Skin

-Touch the weighted end gently to the surface of the skin or fur.
-Hold it still for 15–30 seconds.
-You can also use small circular motions to spread vibration across the area of the body. - Observe the Response
+Gently touch the weighted end to the surface of the skin or fur.
+Hold it still for 15–30 seconds. - Observe the Response

 Signs of relaxation—such as sighing, stretching, blinking slowly, or shifting posture—indicate the pet is benefiting from the application of pressure and vibration. - Frequency and Duration